Changes are coming to the Safe Sport Area - Please ensure you are aware of your current obligations.

 Under South Australian Law Volunteers are deemed to be employees and are referenced as such in the legislation.
 For further South Australian specific legislation and requirements see below.

-Stronger, nationally consistent screening laws for people wanting to work or volunteer with children in South Australia start on 1 July 2019.
+Stronger, nationally consistent screening laws for people wanting to work or volunteer with children in South Australia started on 1 July 2019.

 The new laws require people working or volunteering with children to have a valid working with children check (WWCC), replacing the current system where people can have either national police check assessment done by an employer, or a DHS screening.